moliver28/research-handbook/content/handbook/finance/expenses.md

 - The cost of the gifts and flowers provided to GitLab Team Members will be allocated to the senders departmental budget.
 The allowable cost for gifts is up to $125 USD (including shipping) per gift.
 - If you would like to buy holiday gifts for your team, these need to be done personally and should not be expensed.
 - People Managers are to use their own personal card for expense reimbursement.
 People Managers will need to be sure to use Team `EmployeeGiftsFlowers` and the account 6028 in Navan Expense for the expense.
-- For further questions regarding expensing of gifts and flowers, please reach out to the AP team via the #expense-reporting-inquiries Slack channel or through email (expenses@gitlab.com).
+- For further questions regarding expensing of gifts and flowers, please reach out to the AP team via the #expense-reporting-inquiries Slack channel or submitting a request under the `Expenses -> General Expenses` page of [HelpLab](/handbook/business-technology/enterprise-applications/guides/helplab-guide/).

 {{% panel header="**Coding**" header-bg="green" %}}